How to Read Smart Contract Data

 How to Read a Smart Contract Using Etherscan

-As we mentioned earlier, smart contracts are everywhere, Ethereum, Avalanche, Solana, Tezos, you name it.
+As mentioned earlier, smart contracts are everywhere, Ethereum, Avalanche, Solana, Tezos, you name it.
 However, for the purpose of this article, we will use Ethereum and its de facto blockchain explorer Etherscan to understand how you can read smart contract data.

 1. Finding a smart contract